sjentsch/lsjDocs/Ch13/Ch13_ANOVA_05.rst

 α = 0.05) and I ran three of these tests.
-Imagine what would have happened if my ANOVA involved 10 different groups, and I had decided to run 45 “post-hoc” *t*-tests to try to find out which ones were significantly different from each other, you would expect 2 or 3 of them to come up significant *by chance alone*.
+Imagine what would have happened if my ANOVA involved 10 different groups, and I had decided to run 45 “post-hoc” *t*-tests to try to find out which ones were significantly different from each other, you would expect two or three of them to come up significant *by chance alone*.
 As we saw in chapter :doc:`../Ch09/Ch09_HypothesisTesting`, the central organising principle behind null hypothesis testing is that we seek to control our Type I error rate, but now that I am running lots of *t*-tests at once in order to determine the source of my ANOVA results, my actual Type I error rate across this whole *family* of tests has gotten completely out of control.

 The usual solution to this problem is to introduce an adjustment to the *p*-value, which aims to control the total error rate across the family of